XavaDigital/ServerlessSaas/README.md

 oauth.token_path=/oauth/token
 ```

+#### Deploy the Cloud Functions

+Uncomment the line in `functions/index.ts` that imports the oauth functions and run `firebase deploy --only functions`.

 ### Deploy on Netlify

 Before deploying your application to Netlify you have to use the [next-on-netlify](https://github.com/netlify/next-on-netlify) NPM package, a utility for hosting NextJS applications with Server-Side Rendering on Netlify.
 It wraps your NextJS application in a tiny compatibility layer so that pages can be server-side rendered with Netlify functions.
 You can follow [these steps](https://www.netlify.com/blog/2020/06/10/2-ways-to-create-server-rendered-routes-using-next.js-and-netlify/) or just check out the README of [next-on-netlify](https://github.com/netlify/next-on-netlify).